Post

 Linux Namespaces

-- restricts what processes can see.
+• restricts what processes can see.

-- PID namespace:- isolates processess from each other
+• isolates processes from each other

-- one process cannot see others
+• one process cannot see others

-- process ID 10 can exist multiple times, once in every namespace
+• process ID 10 can exist multiple times, once in every namespace

-- Mount namespace:- resticts access to filesystem
+• restricts access to filesystem

-- Network namespace:- separates network traffic
+• separates network traffic

-- User namespace:- user 0 can exist in every namespace and all of them are different
+• user 0 can exist in every namespace and all of them are different

 Cgroups

-- resticts the resource usage of processes (RAM, disk, CPU)
+• restricts the resource usage of processes (RAM, disk, CPU)

 Difference between user and kernel space in Linux